spgdevops24/python-app-eks-terraform/README.md

 # Satesh-Application Deployment with Terraform and EKS
+# Challenge Objectives:
+        Create a Terraform, Kubernetes, and a Hello World Python app.

+    Deliverables:
+        Terraform Configurations for:
+            - AWS Provider setup.
+            - EKS.
+            - S3 bucket creation.
+            - Kubernetes Deployment & Service YAML Files for:
+            - Python app deployment (with http.server).
+            - Exposing the app via a service (LoadBalancer).
+            - Terraform Code to Integrate Kubernetes:
+            - Use Terraform to deploy the Python app and service to the Kubernetes cluster (EKS ).
+            - Verification of the deployed Python app being accessible through the service.

-## What it Does
+## What this code repo "Does"?
 This repository provides a Terraform configuration that:

     1. Creates a VPC with public subnets.
     2. Deploys an Amazon EKS cluster and associated node groups.
     3. Builds and containerizes a simple Python "Hello World" application using Docker.
     4. Pushes the resulting image to Amazon ECR.
     5. Deploys the application onto the EKS cluster in the `hello-world-app` Kubernetes namespace.
     6. Exposes the application via a LoadBalancer service so it can be accessed publicly over HTTP.

     By following the provided setup and running the scripts, you can get a working "Hello World" application accessible through a public endpoint.

 ## Terraform Flow of Deployment
 The deployment follows a clear order, enforced by Terraform dependencies: